PydPiper/viks_SoftwareGuide/source/python/builtin_containers.rst

 - Get a subset of a tuple

 .. code-block:: python
-    :linenos:

     a[2:]
     >>> (3,4)

-- Method of Tuple: "count" occurence of an item
+- Method of Tuple: "count" occurrence of an item
 - Method of Tuple: "index" finds the index for a given value

 .. code-block:: python
-    :linenos:

     # there are 2 methods available on a tuple
     # count: count occurrence of a item within a tuple